Frequently Asked Questions

 Concerts of Judeo-Spanish music were a rare occurrence 30 years ago, but by now, literally hundreds of thousands of people-- children and adults--have been introduced to this music by Voice of the Turtle, and by many groups whom we have inspired.
 We have appeared on many Public Radio broadcasts, and in national and international concerts and Festivals, including appearances in Jerusalem, Madrid, Hong Kong, and Great Britain.
 We have produced twelve recordings.

 Following the death of Wachs in 2008, the group went on temporary hiatus, Derek living in Mexico, Lisle and Jay continuing to reside in Boston.
 The three members reconvened occasionally to perform, but the geographical distance between the three was prohibitive.
-Beginning in 2010, Lisle and Jay have been joined by Sephardic singer and composer, Ian Pomerantz, and Voice of the Turtle has returned to perform for all audiences.
+Beginning in 2010, Lisle and Jay were joined by Sephardic singer and composer, Ian Pomerantz, and Voice of the Turtle has returned to perform for all audiences.
 The most recent performance was by Lisle and Jay at the Museum of Fine Arts, Boston.

 Where does the name Voice of the Turtle come from?